bobbylight/jshighlight/README.md

 cd jshighlight
 npm install
-npm run build   # Compiles source and builds the library into lib/ npm run watch   # Compiles demo app into demo/ and watches for changes
+npm run build   # Compiles source and builds the library into lib/ npm run dev     # Runs a demo app and watches for changes
 ```

 The demo application will be hosted at [file://path/to/jshilight/demo/index.html]().